Rauf Hukmatov

 Rauf Hukmatov (born 2 March 1978) is a Tajikistani judoka.

+He came first in the middleweight division at the 2004 Tajikistan Championships in Dushanbe.

+He came third in the half-middleweight division at the 2005 Asian Championships in Tashkent in May 2005.

 He finished in joint fifth place in the half-middleweight (81 kg) division at the 2006 Asian Games, having lost to Guo Lei of China in the bronze medal match.